Chilling food properly helps stop harmful bacteria from growing.

 Freezing your food

 A freezer acts as a pause button - food in a freezer won't deteriorate and most bacteria cannot grow in it.
 You can freeze pre-packaged food right up to the 'use by' date.
+Leftovers and homemade goods should be frozen as soon as possible.
 Make sure any warm dishes are cooled before putting them in your freezer.

 To stop the cold air in your freezer from drying out your food you can: